-tive cable terminal clamp.
+(14) Install and tighten the battery positive cable terminal clamp.
+Then install and tighten the battery negative cable terminal clamp.
 Tighten both cable terminal clamp bolts to $8.5 \text{ N} \cdot \text{m}$ (75 in. lbs.).

-(14) Apply a thin coating of petroleum jelly or chassis grease to the exposed surfaces of the cable terminal clamps and battery terminal posts.
+(15) Apply a thin coating of petroleum jelly or chassis grease to the exposed surfaces of the cable terminal clamps and the battery terminal posts.